AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * INDEX: The index of the diet goal to be deleted.
-It must be a positive integer.
+It must be a positive integer and it is bounded by the number of diet goals available.

 **Examples:**